Currently Available

 First published in 1923, Edward Langton’s Satan: A Portrait remains one of the most comprehensive early modern studies on the nature and development of the doctrine of Satan.
 This new Stratias Press edition—edited and introduced by Dr. Luke Bray restores Langton’s original text and enriches it with historical commentary, critical footnotes, and theological cross-references.

-The result is both preservation and conservation: a bridge between early twentieth-century scholarship and twenty-first-century theological inquiry.
+The result is a bridge between early twentieth-century scholarship and twenty-first-century theological inquiry, preserving and conserving both.

 Perfect for: Scholars, pastors, and serious readers interested in demonology, church history, and the evolution of theological thought about evil and spiritual beings.